deterministic-adversarials/YY/README.md

 ## License

 Some of the codes including this source use [gongzhitaao/tensorflow-adversarial](https://github.com/gongzhitaao/tensorflow-adversarial).
-Thanks.